LearnerAnuprash/MozillaFirefoxEnhancement/firefox-compact-theme/install-instructions.md

     Go to:

-~/.mozilla/firefox
+`~/.mozilla/firefox`

 Find your profile folder (e.g., abc123.default-release).

-Inside it, create a folder called chrome.
+Inside it, create a folder called `chrome`.

-Create a file named userChrome.css in that folder.
+Create a file named `userChrome.css` in that folder.

 Use any text editor, such as: